Carnagion/dissertation/diss/diss.typ

 )

 @branch-bound-furini lists the results for the branch-and-bound program using each de-icing approach on all benchmark instances introduced by #cite(<furini-improved-horizon>, form: "prose").
-A rolling horizon of 12 was used for all instances.
+Each aircraft in these instances is assumed to take five minutes for pushback, taxiing, de-icing, and lineup respectively, and a rolling horizon of 12 was used to solve them.

 #let branch-bound-furini = results-table(
     group-headers: ([Decomposed de-icing], [Integrated de-icing]),